 Lastly, empathy goes a long way when aiming at connecting with people, especially people who are going through change processes, as is the case of teams transitioning to Agile.

 To sum it up, we’ll leave you some tips to keep in mind when getting started with this career path:

 - Obtain a certification such as Agile coach or Scrum Master because companies tend to prefer candidates who have them.
-Although they will only teach you the theory, it’s a good start to then be able to apply them to real-life scenarios.
+Become a Certified Scrum Master through one of our DevOps Institute-accredited courses.